jefferyandwilkes/women-cinema/content/event/warwick/index.md

 Introduction Stephen Gundle, Daniela Treveri Gennari, Silvia Dibeltulo Shelley Cobb (University of Southampton) and Linda Ruth Williams (University of Exeter).
 Oral histories of women filmmakers - questions we wished we'd asked and how we found answers to them anyway
-Melanie Bell (University of Leeds) Towards a feminist methodology of women's gendered labour in film production Maria Janssen (University of Örebro) Analysing experiences through interviews: methods and theoretical underpinnings Catherine O’Rawe (University of Bristol) Studiotec – gender and the European film studio Dalila Missero (University of Lancaster) Women, film and archives: an interstitial historiography?
+Melanie Bell (University of Leeds) Towards a feminist methodology of women's gendered labour in film production Maria Janssen (University of Örebro) Analysing experiences through interviews - methods and theoretical underpinnings Catherine O’Rawe (University of Bristol) Studiotec – gender and the European film studio Dalila Missero (University of Lancaster) Women, film and archives - an interstitial historiography?
 Stephen Gundle Perspectives from 1972 on women in the Italian film industry Clara Giannini (Oxford Brookes University) The Cecilia Mangini archive, Bologna Barbara Corsi (University of Warwick) Silvia D’Amico, film producer